Japan has reopened!

 Failure to provide sufficient information

-Avoid discrepancies by providing supporting dossier such as explanation letters.
-Without these, they’ll see it as gaps thus rejecting your visa application due to discrepancies.
+Avoid discrepancies by providing supporting dossiers such as explanation letters.
+Without these, they’ll see it as gaps or reject your visa application due to discrepancies.
 The agency will require you to submit an explanation letter if they can see problems that might lead to visa rejection.

-I’m sure there are more other than these.
+I’m sure there are more other lessons to tell.
 We’ll keep the information coming and update this post immediately.
 Feel free to share your experience with us and help our fellow Filipino get their tourist visa to Japan.

 If there is a problem with the spelling of names or birth dates in the Birth Certificate and Passport, submit an Affidavit of Discrepancy to avoid problems in your visa applications.